How to Install Texmaker on Fedora 44

-LaTeX on Fedora is easier to manage when the editor and the toolchain stay separate.
-Texmaker gives you syntax highlighting, PDF preview, forward and inverse search, and project management, while Fedora packages handle the TeX Live compiler stack underneath.
-That makes it straightforward to install Texmaker on Fedora with either DNF or Flathub, depending on whether you want native packaging or Flatpak isolation.
+LaTeX on Fedora is easier to manage when the editor and the TeX toolchain stay separate.
+Texmaker gives you syntax highlighting, PDF preview, forward and inverse search, and project management, while Fedora and Flathub handle the packaging around it.
+That makes it straightforward to install Texmaker on Fedora with either DNF or Flathub, depending on whether you want native RPM management or Flatpak app delivery.

 Install Texmaker on Fedora

 Two installation paths are available on Fedora.
 The DNF package is smaller and follows normal system updates.
-The Flathub build adds sandboxing, but the first download is much larger because it pulls the KDE runtime and a TeX Live Flatpak extension.
+The Flathub build keeps the app outside the RPM database and uses per-app permissions, but its first download is much larger because it pulls the KDE runtime, support components, and a TeX Live Flatpak extension.

 Install Texmaker from Fedora repositories